chdonncha/Advanced-Databases/Lab3/Lab3.md

 <u>1. storage effiency (disk space actually used for data / total disk space used)</u>
 <u>2.
 The average read access time in an ideal situation (i.e. how many Mbits per second?)</u>

+<u>You are not requested to use all the disks, but only the ones
+you need to accommodates your database of 750GB</u>

 ---

 ##### RAID 0